SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_functions.rst

 	        myEllArr: ellipsoid [nDims1,nDims2,...,nDimsN] - array of
 	             ellipsoids.
 	        objArr: ellipsoid / hyperplane /
-	            / polytope [nDims1,nDims2,...,nDimsN] - array of ellipsoids or
+	            / Polyhedron [nDims1,nDims2,...,nDimsN] - array of ellipsoids or
-	            hyperplanes or polytopes of the same sizes.
+	            hyperplanes or polyhedrons of the same sizes.

 	    optional:
 	        mode: char[1, 1] - 'u' or 'i', go to description.